A general introduction to Sifchain

 Sifchain is built with the Cosmos SDK, and inherits the cross-chain capabilities of Thorchain.
-Uniquely, Sifchain uses pegged tokens to support cross-chain transactions across a wide array of blockchains.
+Uniquely however, Sifchain uses pegged tokens to support cross-chain transactions across a wide array of blockchains.

-Sifchain will support cross-chain transactions for 20-25 of the top blockchains such as Bitcoin, BinanceChain, Polkadot, and EOS.
+As well as being connected to the Cosmos hub via IBC, Sifchain already supports cross-chain transactions for Ethereum ERC-20 tokens.
+In the future, 20-25 of the top blockchains such as Bitcoin, Polkadot, and EVM chains like Avalanche and Polygon will also be connected through Sifchain.
 These blockchains represent the overwhelming majority of all cryptocurrency trading volume and will setup Sifchain to be used with a wide variety of cryptocurrencies.
-It will also simplify the process of blockchain integration, lowering the barrier of cost and development for the open-source community.
+It will also simplify the process of blockchain integration, lowering cost and removing development barriers for the open-source community.

 Unlike Bitcoin or Ethereum, which work on probabilistic finality of blocks, the Cosmos SDK provides finality guarantees.
 This is important in relation to the confidence that a block will be finalized.
 Since Sifchain is built on Cosmos, this feature is automatically baked in, which is essential for cross-chain token swaps.

-Sifchain uses a two-way peg protocol, which allows the swapping of pegged tokens.
-For example, a trade of currencies LTC for TRX would be executed as transactions of pegged versions of those tokens (cLTC and cTRX) on the Cosmos SDK blockchain.
+Sifchain uses a 2WP protocol, which allows the swapping of pegged tokens.
+For example, a trade of currencies LTC for BTC would be executed as transactions of pegged versions of those tokens (cLTC and cBTC) on the Cosmos SDK blockchain.
 Sifchain users will trade with pegged tokens within the Sifchain system.

-On August (x), Sifchain welcomed in IBC connectivity.
+In August 2021 Sifchain welcomed in IBC connectivity.
 With IBC, users can now freely move any assets between Sifchain and any connected blockchain via IBC.
 Sifchain has taken the route of connecting to each individual chain.
-There were many reason for this decision, but essentially this allows the user experience of moving assets to be very easy and clear.
-Below is a list of connected blockchain at the moment, and which are coming soon.
+There were many reasons for this decision, but essentially this allows the user experience of moving assets to be very easy and clear.

-IBC enables Sifchain users to export Cosmos-specific assets onto Ethereum and transfer Ethereum assets across any IBC-enabled blockchain.
+Through IBC & Peggy, Sifchain users are able to export approved Cosmos-specific assets onto Ethereum and transfer Ethereum assets across any IBC-enabled blockchain.
 This is a huge step in Sifchain's goal of becoming the world's first omni-chain DEX.